acook/config/README.markdown

 How to Use
 ----------

-0. Open a terminal in the same directory as this file
+0. Open a terminal in the same directory as this file.
-0. `install.sh`
+0. `./install.sh`
 0. `git config --global user.name "Your Name"`
 0. `git config --global user.email you@example.com`